canonical/microceph/docs/contributing/index.rst

 and somewhere you can ask for help on your own projects.

 The best way to get started is with our `task list <https://github.com/canonical/open-documentation-academy/issues>`_ .
-Take a look, bookmark it, and see our `Getting started <https://discourse.ubuntu.com/t/getting-started/42769>`_ guide for next steps.
+Take a look, bookmark it, and see our `guide on getting started with the Open Documentation Academy <https://discourse.ubuntu.com/t/getting-started/42769>`_ for next steps.

 Stay in touch either through the task list, or through one of the following locations:

-* Our `discussion forum <https://canonical.com/documentation/open-documentation-academy>`_ on the Ubuntu Community Hub.
+* Our `discussion forum <https://canonical.com/documentation/open-documentation-academy>`_ on the Ubuntu Community Hub
-* In the `Matrix room <https://matrix.to/#/#documentation:ubuntu.com>`_ for interactive chat.
+* In the `Matrix room <https://matrix.to/#/#documentation:ubuntu.com>`_ for interactive chat
-* `Follow us on Fosstodon <https://fosstodon.org/@CanonicalDocumentation>`_ for the latest updates and events.
+* `Follow us on Fosstodon <https://fosstodon.org/@CanonicalDocumentation>`_ for the latest updates and events

 If you’d like to ask us questions outside of our public forums, feel free to email us at docsacademy@canonical.com.

 In addition to the above, we have a weekly Community Hour starting at 16:00 UTC every Friday.
-Everyone is welcome, and links and comments can be found on the `forum post <https://discourse.ubuntu.com/t/documentation-office-hours/42771>`_.
+Everyone is welcome, and links and comments can be found on the `Community Hour forum post <https://discourse.ubuntu.com/t/documentation-office-hours/42771>`_.

 Finally, subscribe to our `Documentation event calendar <https://calendar.google.com/calendar/u/0?cid=Y19mYTY4YzE5YWEwY2Y4YWE1ZWNkNzMyNjZmNmM0ZDllOTRhNTIwNTNjODc1ZjM2ZmQ3Y2MwNTQ0MzliOTIzZjMzQGdyb3VwLmNhbGVuZGFyLmdvb2dsZS5jb20>`_.
 We’ll expand our Community Hour schedule and add other events throughout the year.